tartley/belter/README.md

     * camera offset (per frame)
     * camera orientation (per frame)
     * where should we do window resize handler for realz?
-* screenshot
+* shapes are also added to pymunk
 * shapes may consist of polygons, which are tessellated into triangles
 * screenshot
-* shapes are also added to pymunk
-* world.update calls pymunk.step
-* pymunk.step results are used to update items' position and orientation
 * starfield v1
 * bodies are rendered as an outline, with a black interior
 * some sort of glow thing like gravitar2?